Grey Dawn (South Park): Plot

 At the South Park Farmers' Market, Father Maxi holds a memorial service for nine people who died the previous day when they were run over by an elderly driver.
 The proceedings are then interrupted when another elderly driver plows straight into the market and kills several more people.
 The news covers the recent rash of senior-related driving tragedies, mentioning that the DMV was planning to suspend driver's licenses from senior citizens over 70 years of age.
 Grandpa Marsh and the other seniors have a meeting at the community center to decide what to do, struggling to remember what they were there for in the first place.
 When the meeting is over, all the seniors are driving on the road at the same time.
 Randy manages to save the boys, who were playing street hockey, and they flee from the many cars recklessly wandering the streets.
 They hide in an old abandoned house.

 Because of the recent incidents, the state of Colorado demands that all seniors turn in their driver's licenses at the DMV which will be cut in two and dropped in the trash, much to the seniors' anger.
-The staff at the DMV tells one guy that he should be in a nursing home when he asks how will he get to the grocery store or pharmacy.
+An elderly man who anxiously worries how he will be able to get groceries and medicine is advised that he should be in a nursing home.
 Grandpa Marsh drives anyway to pick up his new Hoveround and makes the boys accompany him, with the boys theorizing they will be safer if they are in the car.
 After Marsh manages to drive recklessly, causing other cars to swerve off the road and crash, Officer Barbrady pulls the car over and takes Grandpa Marsh to jail for driving without a license.
 There, Grandpa Marsh calls the AARP to send their aid.
 During a class session later on, Mr. Garrison notices a large number of old people dropping out of the sky.
 The AARP has airdropped reinforcements and they begin taking hostages, liberating their colleagues from the retirement home and beginning to take over the town.